 Below some little utilities which make use of Final Cut Pro's XML features.
 They all are big time savers, or allow you to get access to data of your Final Cut Pro project that normally are hard to get or to change.

-X-Title Importer XTI Is a small donation/freeware which allows an easy import of YouTube SBV, Spruce STL and Subrib SRT subtitle files into Apple's Final Cut Pro X.
+X-Title Importer XTI Is a small donation/freeware which allows an easy import of YouTube SBV, Spruce STL, Subrib SRT and many other subtitle files into Apple's Final Cut Pro X.

-X-Title Extractor XTE Is a small donation/freeware which allows an easy export of YouTube SBV, Subrib SRT, Spruce STL and Adobe Encore subtitle files from Apple's Final Cut Pro X.
+X-Title Extractor XTE Is a small donation/freeware which allows an easy export of YouTube SBV, Subrib SRT, WebVTT, Spruce STL, Adobe Encore subtitle and DCP Cinema files from Apple's Final Cut Pro X.

-X-FX Handler Is a small donation/freeware which allows to disable, enable or remove effects in project using XML and cretating reports which will help to sync user and machines.
+X-FX Handler (OS < Mojave) Is a small donation/freeware which allows to disable, enable or remove effects in project using XML and cretating reports which will help to sync user and machines.
 It is not recommend to use this app with versions < 10.1.x of FCP X. But it can used just to list the effects which are needed for a project.
-To learn more: X-FX Handler

 CreateDiskImage This little free tool allows to create disk images -- this can be helpful when working with Apple's FCPX (and other applications as well)